 Corporation tax should be paid electronically no later than 9 months and 1 day after the end of each accounting period.
 Please note: your tax must be paid before your tax return is filed.

 You will pay 19% corporation tax on all forms of taxable income generated from any type of income (from sales, renting of property, sale of company assets) as well from bank interest received from money held on deposit.

 What is marginal relief for Corporation Tax?

 Marginal relief only applies to companies that generated income prior to 1st April 2015.
 Before this date, there were two rates of corporation tax, the small profits rate of 20% on profits up to £300,000, and the main rate of 21% on profits above £1.5m.
 Companies can claim marginal relief on taxable company profits between £300,000 and £1.5 million.
 From 1st April 2015 until 31st March 2017, the Corporation Tax rate was 20%.
-From 1st April 2017, the Corporation Tax rate has changed to 19% (and will reduce further to 18% for the year starting 1 April 2020).
+Since 1st April 2017, the Corporation Tax rate has been set at 19%.

 Corporation Tax on overseas profits

 All limited companies registered in the UK are required to pay a flat rate of 19% Corporation Tax on ALL taxable income.
 This means they have to pay tax on overseas profits and chargeable gains.
 Overseas sales and foreign branches of a UK-registered business are simply an extension of the UK business.
 Any trading losses that arise from non-UK sales or foreign branches can be relieved against UK profits.